Apprenticeships East Sussex - terms of reference

 Apprenticeships East Sussex will act as the strategic body for apprenticeships in the county and will:

 - meet on a quarterly basis.
-Agendas and background papers will be sent to members at least 5 working days prior to meetings.
+Agendas and background papers are sent to members at least 5 working days prior to meetings.

-- circulate minutes of actions and decisions to members for approval no later than 10 working days following each meeting, and actions will be monitored as a standing item at subsequent meetings
+- circulate minutes of actions and decisions to members for approval no later than 10 working days following each meeting.
+Actions will be monitored as a standing item at subsequent meetings

 - report to and seek guidance from Skills East Sussex on progress in achieving Apprenticeships East Sussex aims and outcomes.